How to integrate your 3D printer with Home Assistant using OctoPrint

 Using the native OctoPrint integration in Home Assistant

-The easiest way of reading data from your 3D printer with Home Assistant is by using the native OctoPrint integration.
-Home Assistant should automatically discover a new OctoPrint instance running on your network, and if not, you can choose OctoPrint from the list of integrations.
+The most straightforward method for syncing your 3D printer with Home Assistant is by utilizing OctoPrint's native integration.
+Home Assistant should automatically detect any OctoPrint instances running on your network, but if it doesn't, you can manually select OctoPrint from the list of integrations.

-Enter your details, including the username and host, and make sure you disable both SSL options if you aren’t using any certificates.
-Once you click on submit, you will need to open a new tab, navigate to OctoPrint, and click on the button titled
+Input your details, including username and host, and remember to disable both SSL options if you're not using certificates.
+After clicking 'submit', open a new tab, navigate to OctoPrint, and click the 'allow' button in the notification.

-You now have access to sensors such as the current state of the 3D printer, the estimated finish time, target and actual temperatures of both the heated bed and tool, and more.
-The integration also gives you some basic controls, such as stopping, pausing, and resuming a print.
+This integration grants you access to sensors such as the 3D printer's current status, estimated completion time, target and actual temperatures of both the heated bed and tool, among others.
+Additionally, you'll have basic control functions like stopping, pausing, and resuming a print.

 You can also set up automations, such as sending a notification to your mobile phone whenever a print has finished or the printer encounters an error.
 While this integration does seem fully featured, it is not what I recommend for those that want total control.
 For example, the native OctoPrint integration with Home Assistant does not allow for control of OctoPrint itself, nor does it provide you any information on the print.
-Luckily, there is a better way.
+Fortunately, there's a more advanced alternative.

 As the name would suggest, these plugins require an MQTT broker, the setup of which I will not be covering here.
 If you, like me, are running Home Assistant in a Docker container on Unraid, I have a post detailing the setup of the Mosquitto MQTT broker on a sister-site.
 If you already have a broker setup, this integration is a no-brainer.

 Configuring the MQTT plugin for OctoPrint